 The veterans affairs office is located on the lower level of the Gallagher Center in the financial aid suite.
+Information and applications are available at www.gibill.va.gov.

 Academic Integrity

 The Niagara University mission statement expresses the truth of Catholic and Vincentian traditions and is given meaning via teaching and learning activities throughout the university which foster a passion for learning, allow students to experience the vision of gospel-based education, inspire students to serve the poor and oppressed, and develop the whole person.
 Academic honesty being honest and truthful in academic settings, especially in the communication and presentation of ideas - is required to experience and fulfill this mission.
 Academic dishonesty - being untruthful, deceptive, or dishonest in academic settings in any way - subverts the university mission, harms faculty and students, damages the reputation of the university, and diminishes public confidence in higher education.